Linda Perry: We Are Hear

 In 2017, Perry partnered with Kerry Brown to launch We Are Hear, a record label, music publisher, and artist management company based in Los Angeles.
 Under their leadership, the company has signed recording artists Natasha Bedingfield, Imogen Heap, Dorothy, and Willa Amai among others, and collaborated with artist Kii Arens.
 Perry has also co-curated events with We Are Hear such as One Love Malibu festival in 2018, which raised $1 million in relief funds for damage caused by the Woolsey Fire, and The Art of Elysium fundraiser Heaven Is Rock & Roll in 2020, featuring the surviving members of Nirvana (Dave Grohl, Pat Smear, and Krist Novoselic) performing alongside Beck and St. Vincent, in addition to performances from Cheap Trick, L7, and Marilyn Manson.

 Personal life

+Perry moved from San Diego to San Francisco and lived there until 1997, moving to Sherman Oaks, Los Angeles.

 Perry is a lesbian.
 In 1995, she told a journalist from The Advocate, "All my life I've loved women, and that's it.
 I've never been any other way."
 Earlier at the 1994 Billboard Music Awards she displayed the slang word "dyke" on her guitar for a performance with 4 Non Blondes.

 Perry was in a relationship with actress Clementine Ford from 2009 to 2010.

 Perry began a relationship with actress Sara Gilbert in 2011.
 They announced their engagement in April 2013 and married on March 30, 2014.
-Gilbert gave birth to their son Rhodes Emilio Gilbert Perry, on February 28, 2015.
-Perry was stepmother to Gilbert's son and daughter from a previous relationship.
+Gilbert gave birth to their son on February 28, 2015.
+Perry was the stepmother of Gilbert's son and daughter from a previous relationship with television producer Ali Adler.
 In December 2019, Gilbert filed for legal separation from Perry.